SciProgCentre/visionforge/README.md

 for multiple objects.
 This helps to significantly decrease memory usage.

-The `prototypes` property tree is defined in `SolidGroup` class via `PrototypeHolder` interface, and `Proxy` class helps to reuse a template object.
+The `prototypes` property tree is defined in `SolidGroup` class via `PrototypeHolder` interface, and `SolidReference` class helps to reuse a template object.

 ##### Styles